Medical Records Management Challenges for Chronic Illness

 Chronic Diseases Chalk

-Six in ten adults in the U.S. currently battle a chronic illness that requires long-term and ongoing medical attention for ailments like cardiovascular disease, diabetes, stroke, Alzheimer’s, cancer, depression or anxiety.
-Care for patients in this segment, which makes up 90% of the nation’s $3.5 trillion dollar healthcare expenditures, can come with medical records management challenges.
+Nearly four of every ten adults (129 million people) in the U.S. currently battle a chronic illness that requires long-term and ongoing medical attention for ailments like cardiovascular disease, diabetes, stroke, Alzheimer’s, cancer, depression or anxiety.
+Care for patients in this segment, which makes up 90 percent of the nation’s $4.5 trillion dollar healthcare expenditures, can come with medical records management challenges.

-Adding to that volume, there are now newer technologies and integrated devices – like blood glucose meters, digital dementia assessment tools and at-home COPD devices – that are gathering real-time health data from patients with chronic illnesses and reporting it to the EHR.
+More sources for data from newer technologies and integrated devices.
+Blood glucose meters, digital dementia assessment tools and at-home COPD devices – that are gathering real-time health data from patients with chronic illnesses and reporting it to the EHR.

 And because chronic illness, by its nature, lasts for one year or more, layer in the movement of the patient record.
 As patients move from one provider to another, and as provider organizations get acquired and merged, that comprehensive medical record needs to remain accessible.
 Clinical data needs to keep up with the patient and be readily available at the point of care, every time.
 As a result, access to both current and historical medical records to decrease medical errors and improve outcomes can become a challenge.